r3fang/SnapATAC/README.md

 * Snaptools is a module for working with [snap](https://github.com/r3fang/SnapATAC/wiki/FAQs) file in Python.
 * SnapATAC is a R package for the downstream analysis.

+**NOTE: YOU ARE WELCOME TO USE SNAPATAC, BUT PLEASE NOTE THAT SNAPATAC IS STILL UNDER DEVELOPMENT AND MAY NEED FURTHER TESTING**

 ## Requirements
 * Python (2.7)